 In The Bachelor’s Kitchen recipe section, we have the Asian Noodle Bowl, a simple way to use the noodles as an ingredient that abandons the salty flavor packet and adds good protein and vegetables.

-Start with the pack of Ramen and it’s flavor packet.
-Remove both from the wrapper, break up the noodles and put them in the small frying pan.
+Start with the pack of Ramen and its flavor packet.
+Remove both from the wrapper, break up the noodles, and put them in the small frying pan.
 Add enough water to cover them.
-Then add the frozen vegetable and put the pan over high heat.
+Then add the frozen vegetables and put the pan over high heat.
 Bring to a boil and cook until the noodles and veggies are tender.

-While that’s cooking, cook your eggs in the small pot or saucepan, if you haven’t already.
-Then chop them into bite size pieces.
-Drain the noodles and veggies, add the butter and the seasoning packet to the noodles and cook over medium heat for a couple minutes.
+While that’s cooking, cook your eggs in a small pot or saucepan, if you haven’t already.
+Then chop them into bite-size pieces.
+Drain the noodles and veggies, add the butter and the seasoning packet to the noodles, and cook over medium heat for a couple minutes.
 Be sure to stir it a lot so it doesn’t burn.
 Add the chopped eggs and you’re done.

 See?
 Even a busy, culinarily-challenged college student can do it.